Multi-Projector Calculator: Optimize Your Mapping Installation

 Need support for your project?

-Book a discovery call to discuss your projection or mapping project.
+Let's talk about your project to discuss your projection or mapping project.

 Need to calculate a projector's specs?
 Use the projection calculator to determine throw ratio, lumens, and pixel size.